Walking to Edale

 Yes we really are suggesting you walk to Edale from Grindleford.
 Just make sure you’ve had your Weetabix.
 Grindleford is listed here as, rather like Hope offers a whiff of civilisation to Edale’s residents, Grindleford offers them trees.
 The Vale of Edale used to be a forest.
 Now there are fewer trees than the average city park.
 In fact The Peak District as a whole has fewer trees than Leeds!
 So make Grindleford the one place you absolutely must visit on the Hope Valley line.
 It is home to the UK’s farthest inland temperate rainforest.
 Beautiful Padley Gorge, part of the larger Yarncliffe Wood is home to thousands of ancient oak trees and some fabulous walks.
 We’re not offering routes for those.
 Just jump off at Grindleford station, get lost and then find your way back for a chip butty and a pint of tea at the wonderful station cafe.

-Or for those willing to take on the epic walk to Edale, follow the link above for a route that will live long in your memory.
+Or for those willing to take on this epic walk, follow the link for a route that will live long in your memory.
 And your legs.